 After the successful participation in the module the student is able to:

-- comprehend and reproduce the transition from classical physics to quantum physics - historically and factually and therefore enable pupils at school teaching to find a comprehensible approach to the difficult field of quantum physics
+- illustrate the transition from classical physics to quantum physics historically and factually and therefore enable pupils at school teaching to find a comprehensible approach to the difficult field of quantum physics

 - comprehend exemplarily the consequences of modern physics to the understanding of physics phenomena and effects observed in the macroscopic world and thus explain other effects in the macroscopic world

 - understand and explain the physics background of optical instruments and spectrometers

 - reproduce and explain the diverse atomic models

 - understand the fundamentals of the Schrödinger's equation and apply this equation to basic problems

 - extract and sketch relevant experiments to answer problems in modern physics